mark1bean/live-effect-functions-for-illustrator/README.md

 Every LE function takes two parameters: `item` and `options`.

-`item` is the pageItem to which the Live Effect will apply.
-The functions will error if no item is supplied.
+`item` is the pageItem (or pageItems!) to which the Live Effect will apply.
+Accepts a single item or an array (or Illustrator array-like object) of items.

 `options` is an object that holds all other parameters.
 If options is not supplied, the functions will simply use their default settings.